sportai/sportai_site/_posts/2024-7-25-Fantasy-Draft-2024-Top-Rookies-and-Busts.md

 #### 2024 NFL Draft Top Rookie and Busts Summary

-The 2024 NFL Draft was loaded with offensive talent, boasting three WRs taken in the top ten picks.
-These WRs are great picks if players can get them below their ADP.
+The 2024 NFL Draft was loaded with offensive talent, boasting three top WRs taken in the top ten picks.
 Nevertheless, some players may become busts this season: Jonathan Brooks and Brock Bowers.

 Unfortunately, these two were drafted into unideal situations, competing for the RB1 position against Chuba Hubbard and the TE1 spot against Michael Mayer.